mrets/simple_certs/README.md

 When a user posts generation that is valid, it creates a certificate of the same quantity and a certificate quantity of the same quantity as well into the organizations default account.

+## API Usage

+In this project is an export Postman collection.
+Once you have imported the Postman collection you can interact with the API.
+The current user is selected by the header value of 'X-Api-Key'.
+There are two users in the seeds each associated with an organization.
+All of the endpoints in the collection have the 'X-Api-Key' of 'abcd', which selects user with ID=1 which is associated with organization with ID=1.
+The other user / organization pair (ID=2) has an 'X-Api-Key' of 'xyz'.

+Below are a set of examples for using the API:

+### View certificate quantities in your possesion

+* hit Certificate Quantities / index endpoint

+### Split a certificate quantity in preperation for a transfer

+* hit Certificate Quantities / split endpoint with a quantity for the split
+* hit Certificate Quantities / index endpoint to see the newly created split certificate quantity

+### Retire a certificate

+* hit Certificate Quantities / retire endpoint with one certificate

+### Transfer a certificate to another organization

+* hit Certificate Quantity / transfer endpoint with an organization_id parameter of 2
+* hit Certificate Quantity / accept_transfer endpoint with a 'X-Api-Key' header of 'xyz'
+* hit Certificate Quantity / index endpoint with a 'X-Api-Key' header of 'abcd' and 'xyz' see both organization's inventory (which should be changed).

+### Start a transfer a certificate and then cancel it

+* hit Certificate Quantity / transfer endpoint with an organization_id parameter of 2
+* hit Certificate Quantity / cancel_transfer endpoint

 ## Exercises